Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- Boyd collected 27 receiving yards in his only career matchup against the Chiefs, 23.5 fewer than his over/under for Sunday's game.
+- Boyd had 27 receiving yards in one career matchup against the Chiefs, 23.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).

-- Boyd did not have a touchdown catch in that outing against the Chiefs.
+- Boyd did not have a touchdown catch in that contest against the Chiefs.

-- The 257.2 yards per game the Chiefs are conceding through the air makes them the NFL's 21st-ranked pass defense.
+- The Chiefs have the NFL's 21st-ranked pass defense this season, giving up 257.2 yards per game through the air.

-- With 23 passing TDs allowed this season, the Chiefs defense is ranked 16th in the NFL.
+- The Chiefs' defense is 16th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances